bahanonu/ciatah/docs/docs/dependencies.md

 - Run `downloadMiji` from `downloads\downloadMiji.m` or `obj.loadDependencies` (when class initialized) to download Fiji version appropriate to your platform.
 - Else download Fiji (preferably __2015 December 22__ version): https://imagej.net/Fiji/Downloads.
 - Make sure have Miji in Fiji installation: http://bigwww.epfl.ch/sage/soft/mij/.
-- This is used as an alternative to the `calciumImagingAnalysis` `playMovie.m` function for viewing movies and is needed for some movie modification steps.
+- This is used as an alternative to the `{{ site.name }}` `playMovie.m` function for viewing movies and is needed for some movie modification steps.

 #### Saleae